Paschal Donohoe: Minister for Transport, Tourism and Sport (2014–2016)

-On 11 July 2014, Donohoe was promoted to the cabinet, as Minister for Transport, Tourism and Sport, a position he held until 6 May 2016.
+On 11 July 2014, Donohoe was promoted to the cabinet as Minister for Transport, Tourism and Sport, a position he held until 6 May 2016.

-During his tenure he oversaw the sale of the Government's remaining 25% stake in Aer Lingus, to the International Airlines Group, however, he was also confronted with a series of strikes by Dublin Bus, Luas and Irish Rail workers.
+During his tenure he oversaw the sale of the Government's remaining 25% stake in Aer Lingus, to the International Airlines Group.
+He was also confronted with a series of strikes by Dublin Bus, Luas and Irish Rail workers.

 Minister for Public Expenditure and Reform (2016–2020)

-Donohoe was appointed Minister for Public Expenditure and Reform, following the formation of a Fine Gael minority government in May 2016.
+Donohoe was appointed Minister for Public Expenditure and Reform following the formation of a Fine Gael minority government in May 2016.

 In the weeks leading up to his first budget in October 2016, Donohoe took over most of the workload from Minister for Finance Michael Noonan, who had been hospitalised for a period.
 Hopes of a budget splurge were quashed after Donohoe signalled Brexit and other world events would have "seismic consequences" on Ireland.
 On budget day he announced €58 billion in various day-to-day and capital expenditure which was an increase in €4 billion from the previous budget.

 During his tenure as Minister for Public Expenditure and Reform, Donohoe dealt with a number of complex issues, including a threatened strike by the Garda Síochána.
 This resulted in a recommendation by the Labour Court and the decision not to proceed with industrial action by members of AGSI and the GRA.

 Donohoe also negotiated a new national pay agreement for public servants, known as the Public Service Stability Agreement 2018–2020.
-This outlined a roadmap for the full and complete unwinding of the emergency legislation introduced during the financial crisis (FEMPI - Financial Emergency Measures in the Public Interest) as it affects, among other things, the remuneration of public servants and the pensions in payment of retired public servants.
+This outlined a roadmap for the complete unwinding of the emergency legislation introduced during the financial crisis (FEMPI - Financial Emergency Measures in the Public Interest) as it affects, among other things, the remuneration of public servants and the pensions in payment of retired public servants.

-Donohoe also formed part of the Government's negotiating team following the 2016 general election.
-This resulted in the formation of a minority Fine Gael government with Independents, underpinned by a confidence and supply agreement with the main opposition party Fianna Fáil.
+Donohoe also formed part of the Government's negotiating team following the 2016 general election; this resulted in the formation of a minority Fine Gael government with Independents, underpinned by a confidence and supply agreement with the main opposition party Fianna Fáil.

-His period as Minister for Public Expenditure and Reform ended on 27 June 2020, following the formation of the 32nd Government led by Micheál Martin.
+His period as Minister for Public Expenditure and Reform ended on 27 June 2020, following the formation of the 32nd government led by Micheál Martin.
 He was succeeded by Michael McGrath.